-Hubby had his birthday today… And as usual he asked if I could make cakes for him to take to office.
-Of course honey..My pleasure…I made lemon tart topped with marshmallow and Oreo chocolate cheesecake which was drowned in Bailey’s luxe Chocolate liqueur.
+Hubby had his birthday today… And as usual he asked, if I could bake cakes for him to take to office.
+Of course honey..My pleasure…I made lemon tart topped with marshmallow and Oreo Chocolate Cheesecake, that was drowned in Bailey’s Luxe Chocolate liqueur.
 Lemon tart recipe is coming later..That tart was not an easy birth, I tell you… Flames and stuff were involved..

-I got the pans back today and they were squeaky clean all gone!
+I got the baking pans back today, and they were squeaky clean all gone!
 I take the cakes were good 😀

 Oozing with chocolate,decadent and tempting..
 Oreo cheesecake which is drowned not drizzled with Bailey’s luxe Chocolate liquor.

 You will need one box of mini Oreos to decorate and one bottle Bailey’s luxe chocolate liquor.
 Rest of the recipe is as follows:

 The bottom part of the chocolate over load (this recipe will also work alone as brownie recipe)

 - 165 g Butter

 - Preheat the oven to 180°c with the middle shelf ready.
 Grease the baking pan, then line with parchment paper with the paper overlapping the sides a little.

 - Melt the butter in a pan over medium heat.
 When the butter has melted, remove the pan from the heat and add the grated chocolate.
 Let stand for a few minutes until the chocolate goes soft, then stir together.
 Alternatively, you can put the chocolate and butter in bowl and melt in the microwave in 25-second blasts, stirring well each time.